 Welcome to the “fictional” world of Carlos Galindo (Demián Bichir in a marvellously stoic performance) and son Luis (José Julían soars in the father/son scenes but, happily, can’t find his inner-gangsta when in the ‘hood with his pals and suddenly vanishing “girl”—Chelsea Rendon).

 Director Chris Weitz has done a credible job of bringing Roger Simon’s story and Eric Eason’s screenplay to cinematic life.
-In order to make their narrative points, the events depicted border on the tripe and saccharine (the East L.A. gang members, although sporting spectacular body art, are too clean cut to ever threaten; their LAPD minders are, likewise, too polite and respectful to deal with ruthless bad guys—so at odds with Rampart: cross-reference below; the “pay it forward” act of kindness by a fellow alien gardener—through no fault of his own, the hapless, traitorous Santiago is semi-convincingly rendered by Carlos Linares) began well, had a real surprise turn but faded into the realm of Disney during the get-my-truck-back-and-bond-with-my-boy sequence.
+In order to make their narrative points, the events depicted border on the tripe and saccharine: the East L.A. gang members, although sporting spectacular body art, are too clean-cut to ever threaten; their LAPD minders are, likewise, too polite and respectful to deal with ruthless bad guys—so at odds with Rampart: cross-reference below; the “pay it forward” act of kindness by a fellow alien gardener—through no fault of his own, the hapless, traitorous Santiago is semi-convincingly rendered by Carlos Linares.
+It began well, had a real surprise turn but faded into the realm of Disney during the get-my-truck-back-and-bond-with-my-boy sequence.

 Binding everything together is another beautifully orchestrated original score from Alexandre Desplat.
 The descending scale motif is finely rendered by the London Symphony Orchestra (whose only misstep comes during the credits where the violins aren’t all on the same page in the stratosphere).
 Deserving special mention are the especially sensitive delivery of the mandolin lines (Jim Ellis, Don Thomas), invigorating guitars (Colin Green, John Parricelli) and Rebecca Gilliver’s delectable cello solo that magically shifts the scene from the despair of prison to the hope of a soccer pitch.